NyoroGiraffe/Experi-City/06_Actions/CIF.md

 ### **Stage 4 — Priority Resolution**

-If coexistence is impractical, the Engine evaluates whether different intentions can be fulfilled through prioritization, sequencing, resource allocation, or staged implementation.
+If coexistence is impractical, the Engine SHOULD evaluate whether different intentions can be fulfilled through prioritization, sequencing, resource allocation, or staged implementation.

 Many conflicts result from limited resources, location, or implementation timing rather than incompatible objectives.

-The purpose of Priority Resolution is therefore not simply to decide which person is more important.
+The purpose of Priority Resolution is therefore NOT simply to decide which person is more important.

 #### Intent Priority, Not Person Weight